scrapy-plugins/scrapy-zyte-api/docs/reference/inputs.rst

     This re-uses either :class:`web_poet.BrowserResponse` *(takes priority)*
     or :class:`web_poet.HttpResponse` if they're available.
-If neither is available, then it won't cause either one to be obtained from Zyte API.
+If neither is available, it would use :class:`web_poet.HttpResponse` requested from Zyte API.

 -   :class:`zyte_common_items.Article`